Husain-Althagafi/open_section_notifier/README.md

 ## 🚀 Getting Started

-You can interact with the live bot on Telegram here: [Your Bot's Telegram Link](https://t.me/qvcCourseTrackerBot)
+You can interact with the live bot on Telegram here: (https://t.me/qvcCourseTrackerBot)

 ### Telegram Bot Commands